ryandrewjohnson/react-localize-docs/source/index.html.md

 Once you have finished installation you're ready to get going.
 The **Getting Started** guide is a place to great start, but I also recommend you take some time to familiarize yourself with the rest of the documentation.

-Also react localize is built on React's native [Context](https://reactjs.org/docs/context.html), and although it's not necessary, it doesn't hurt to familirize yourself with it as well.
+Also `react-localize-redux` is built on React's native [Context](https://reactjs.org/docs/context.html), and although it's not necessary, it doesn't hurt to familirize yourself with it as well.

 🎉 **Happy Localizing!** 🎉